JBChangelogs/JailbreakChangelogs/README.md

 - Join our [Discord community](https://discord.com/invite/tWbDg7MbUU) to discuss changes and connect with other players or make feature requests.
 - For support, reach out to [support@jailbreakchangelogs.xyz](mailto:support@jailbreakchangelogs.xyz)

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+This means you are free to use, modify, and distribute this software, provided that any derivative works are also distributed under the same license terms.

+For more details, see the [LICENSE](./LICENSE) file in this repository or visit the [GNU GPL v3.0 page](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Disclaimer

 This is an unofficial, fan-made project and is not affiliated with or endorsed by Badimo/Jailbreak development team.